 - Stock photography

-- Household products
+- Household product manufacturers

 - Beauty and cosmetics

-- Sunglasses and eye-glasses
+- Sunglass and eye-glass

 - Costume jewellery

-Fat models are also sought by the media to stimulate debates on the development of self-esteem, and for those struggling with excessive eating disorders.
+Other job opportunities include working in ad campaigns, editorials for magazines, fashion runway, garment industry, including TV presentations and commercials.
+Full-bodied models are also sought by the media to stimulate debates on the development of self-esteem, and for those struggling with excessive eating disorders.

 IF YOU ARE FULL-BODIED AND SHAPELY, WOULD YOU CARE TO BE A PLUS SIZE MODEL?